juand-r/naacl-2019-notes/README.md

 ## Text Generation and Stylometry :memo::mag:

 - (Could not attend) AudioCaps: Generating Captions for Audios in The Wild.
+- (Could not attend) “President Vows to Cut <Taxes> Hair”: Dataset and Analysis of Creative Text Editing for Humorous Headlines.

 ## Text Classification :paperclips:

 ## Named Entity Recognition :cityscape::boy: